 There were no changes in actuarial assumptions since the last valuation of the System.
-However, the following plan change was reported to the actuary and are reflected in this valuation of the System:
+However, the following plan change was reported to the actuary and is reflected in this valuation of the System:

-• The plan will extend the \$400 per month stipend benefit payment to all eligible pension benefit recipients through August 2019.
-This provision increased System liabilities by \$3.5 million.
+• The plan will extend the \$400 per month stipend benefit payment to all eligible pension benefit recipients through the earlier of August 2020 or when CPREA litigation is resolved.
+This provision increased System liabilities by approximately \$3.4 million.